Menota Handbook 3.0

 Element Display in a single-level transcription Display in a multi-level transcription

-<unclear> Characters are rendered in grey.
-Characters are rendered in grey on the <me:facs> and <me:dipl> levels, but in ordinary, non-coloured characters on the <me:norm> level.
+<unclear> Partially legible characters are rendered by subpunction, one dot underneath each character in the <unclear> element.
+Partially legible characters are rendered by subpunction on the <me:facs> and <me:dipl> levels, but without subpunction on the <me:norm> level.

 8.5 Fragments